Wayne Rhoden: Musical career

 Grammy winners Shabba Ranks, Shaggy, and Beenie Man.

 His relationship with musician Dan Zanes was initiated by his mother, who while working for Zanes, suggested that he should meet her son and check out his talent.

 In the 2000s as Father Goose he was featured on several Dan Zanes albums such as Rocket Ship Beach and Catch That Train! and also released three of his own albums: Color with Father Goose, It’s a Bam Bam Diddly, and Bashment Time.

 In 2008 as Don Chibaka he gave his performance on the Etcetera single Dance Like That (Remix) featuring Richie Stephens and Kevin Lyttle.

 Personal life

-Rhoden is the father of two.
-He lives in Brooklyn with his wife and his son (Little Goose) who also sings and performs in his father's band.
+Rhoden was the father of two, his son (Irie Goose) who also sang and performed in his father's band.

 In 2007, Rhoden discovered he had kidney failure.
 He received a kidney in December 2015 after eight years on dialysis, twice on life support and other complications.
-The kidney transplant was successful: he has made a full recovery and is currently still performing and hosting music workshops for children.
+The kidney transplant was successful.
+Rhoden died in September of 2024, as reported by Zanes via Instagram.
+Zanes described Rhoden as "committed to the idea of a mixed gender, multiracial band" and "one of the most open minded musicians I've known."